 Advertising plays a key role in the climate crisis by fuelling demand for high carbon products such as SUVs, airline flights and fossil fuels.
 And many of the companies most responsible for climate change are actively involved in ‘greenwashing’ – intentionally misleading the public about the harm their products cause to people’s health and the planet.
 HFSS foods also contribute to childhood obesity and other health problems, and have been linked to a risk of depression and anxiety in adolescents.
 Given this harm, a comparable example is tobacco advertising, which was finally prohibited in 2003 after decades of public health campaigning.

 Such a policy has precedence: Bristol City Council have recently implemented an Advertising and Sponsorship Policy that restricts harmful advertising.
-Amsterdam municipality has banned all advertising, sponsorship and marketing events by fossil fuel companies and airlines.
+Amsterdam municipality has banned all advertising, sponsorship and marketing events by fossil fuel companies and airlines and Liverpool City Council have introduced a Low Carbon Advertising Policy.
 The Greater London Authority and Transport for London have also implemented a ban on ‘junk’ food advertising.

 [Council name] has the opportunity to show progressive national leadership by becoming the UK’s first local authority to adopt a similar ban on all adverts that are harmful to its residents.